qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

     tiles to hide the cracks.

 * :guilabel:`Mesh Terrain Settings`: Configures the rendering of the terrain when a mesh layer is used.
-You can set the triangles, colors or arrows properties of the Mesh dataset vertices.
+You can set the triangles rendering (wireframe, smooth triangle) and colors (uniform or depending on terrain level).
   More details in the :ref:`Mesh layer properties <label_meshproperties>` section.

   ..
 TODO: replace the mesh properties link with a direct one to the 3D section